gbosetti/cati/README.md

 	pip install -r requirements.txt

+If PyCharm is not detecting the dependencies, then install them by using the UI ( File > Settings > Project > Project Interpreter > + )

 ## Usage

 Provided a set of tweets, MABED can (i) perform event detection and (ii) generate a visualization of the detected events.

+### Import tweets into Elasticsearch

+Edit the logstash_tweets_importer.conf file with the path to the json file containing the tweets in your device.
+Then, run the following command: logstash -f logstash_tweets_importer.conf

 ### Import images clusters into Elasticsearch